ETHIOPIA – The South

 I was up early and down at the bus station at 05:30 to get the long bus to Addis Ababa 1000 birr.
 532 km.

-A village we passed was crowded with people, donkeys drawing carts with car tires and drivers standing, goats and a lot of the cattle (skinny, all their ribs show).
+A village we passed was crowded with people, donkeys drawing carts with car tires and drivers standing, goats and a lot of cattle (skinny, all their ribs show).

 Arba Minch.
 It took 2’20” to drive the 88 km here.
 It is an attractive city with good roads, lovely roundabouts, no garbage and a lot of new construction.

 We finally stopped past Bhodit for lunch with 20 minutes to eat.
-All they said they had was vegetables and I got a large portion of soggy spinach and a very small portion of good sautéd vegetables with some day old hard bread.
+All they said they had was vegetables and I got a large portion of soggy spinach and a very small portion of good sautéd vegetables with some day-old hard bread.
 I sent the spinach back and got more vegetables with some spaghetti – all good, but now had only 5 minutes to eat it.
 60 birr.
 Virtually the entire bus emptied in Bhodit and I slept across the 5 seats.

 We stopped several times to gather branches for the goat riding on the roof.

-Passing through treed country with yellow savannah, the route taken did not go to the east side of the Rift Valley and Adama but continued straight to Addis.
-Fortunately Tiya, a WHS was on the route.
+Passing through the treed country with yellow savannah, the route taken did not go to the east side of the Rift Valley and Adama but continued straight to Addis.
+Fortunately, Tiya, a WHS was on the route.
 My plan if we didn’t go this way was to go to Addis and spend January 5th coming down the 100 km to Tiya.
 This was going to save me almost a full day.

 I had almost no birr left so walked 600 m down to the NOC Bank, in a filling station.
 The ATM didn’t work because it wasn’t connected to electricity but the branch was open.
 I think I gave them their most interesting transaction for a while when I wanted to exchange 20€ for birr (1800 black market, 1140 official).
 They brought out a bill counting machine to check if the bill was counterfeit but it only worked for US$.
 I showed them how to use the watermark on all bills to ascertain if it was real.
 I got 1123.2 birr for the twenty.

 ON I’m not sure of the name of the hotel but it appeared to be the only one in Tiya.
 The room was very basic and of questionable cleanliness but had a bed and 2 chairs.
 The bathroom was gross with no running water, a toilet that had not been flushed for some time and garbage lining the shower walls.
-The one electrical plug didn’t work – a power bank is a necessity for traveling in these countries for situations like this.
+The one electrical plug didn’t work – a power bank is a necessity for travelling in these countries for situations like this.
 200 birr (~$4).

 With nothing to do here except drink beer, I was in bed at 20:00 to read and finish this post.
 It was very cool and I killed several mosquitos (who weren’t biting) as they flew across my computer screen.